+Obsessive-Compulsive Disorder, or OCD, is a psychological disorder that affects many people.
+It can be extremely debilitating and affect a patient’s lifestyle, work, and relationships.
+Traditional medical treatments include pills and psychotherapy.
+This is a difficult disorder to treat; however, chiropractic care may provide adjunct or alternative therapy that can be free of the side-effects of medical options.
 In Obsessive-Compulsive Disorder, patients have persistent thoughts that do not go away, and this leads them to perform certain actions or rituals to calm those thoughts.
 The actions only temporarily provide relief, and not performing them causes anxiety.
-20% of people with OCD also have tics, which are related to Tourette Syndrome.1 Those suffering from the anxiety disorder of OCD can engage in behaviors such as excessive cleaning or hand washing, obsession with thoughts about sex, violence, or religion, and activities such as hoarding, checking, number aversion, or certain rituals that are time-consuming (and sometimes harmful to finances or relationships).2 The causes are generally still unknown to the medical community, although there are biological factors that may be involved, such as low serotonin (a neurotransmitter in the brain).
+20% of people with OCD also have tics, which are related to Tourette Syndrome.1 Those suffering from the anxiety disorder of OCD can engage in behaviors such as excessive cleaning or hand washing, obsession with thoughts about sex, violence, or religion, and activities such as hoarding, checking, number aversion, or certain rituals that are time-consuming (and sometimes harmful to finances or relationships).
+Cleaning and washing are signs of fear of contamination while those who repeatedly check things, such as locked doors or that the stove is turned off, are imagining signs of danger that are not there.
+OCD is not always just extra attention to cleaning and organizing, as many people believe.
+Those with OCD do not experience relief until they have performed the action obsessively a certain number of times.
+Not all patients with OCD are obsessed with cleaning and organization, either.2 The causes are generally still unknown to the medical community, although there are biological factors that may be involved, such as low serotonin (a neurotransmitter in the brain).
 Some even say streptococcus bacteria can lead to this disorder in children.
 Environmental stressors are also suspected, such as abuse, illness, major life events, and relationship difficulties.3

 Traditional Treatments for OCD

 Typical medical treatments include psychotherapy and medication.
 Cognitive behaviors therapy “teaches a person different ways of thinking, behaving, and reacting”.
 To reduce the compulsive behaviors, “exposure and response prevention” therapy can be helpful.
 In terms of medications, doctors usually prescribe anti-anxiety and antidepressant drugs.
-Anti-anxiety medications shouldn’t be taken long-term.
+Anti-anxiety medications should not be taken long-term.
 Antidepressants take longer to work (weeks to months), and they have side effects (such as nausea, headache, and sleep troubles), but they tend to be more effective than anti-anxiety medications.4